Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 Conclusion

 Goldendoodles make excellent companions and family pets.
-They live relatively long lives and will bring you many years of joy.
+They often live relatively long lives and will bring you many years of joy.
 Be sure to give them the appropriate amount of exercise and take them for yearly checkups.
 Feed them high-quality food and brush their teeth as often as you can.
 In doing these things, your doodle will be a happy, healthy dog for years to come.

 Related Read: